gregorybloom/YouTubeModding14/README.md

 In this case we use a JSON value of `generator.biome_source.type = "minecraft:checkerboard"` to make it easy to fly around in creative and glance at everything.

 And technically we are done!

-The "`tutdim1.json`" file may have custom biomes, but that's not necessary.
-For a first test, change them to minecraft standard biome types under `generator.biome_source.biomes`
+For a first test, feel free to edit the `tutdim1.json` JSON to include other minecraft standard biome types.
+The Biome list is inside the JSON object at `generator.biome_source.biomes`

 > Ex: "minecraft:dark_forest", "minecraft:badlands", etc